vicws/game-picker/README.md

 dinner-picker is a gag code I made for a friend, whose girlfriend could never pick what she wanted to eat;

 working on DOM integration sometime this month;

+huge thanks to ChrisWFlannery at Twitter/X (AKA Code Tour on YouTube) for the tutorial on Mathematical Mode!